RailCowGirl gets a lot of questions every day, and many questions gets repeated.

 Q: Who is RailCowGirl?

 RailCowGirl is a female train driver/engineer from Norway.
-She used to drive passenger trains, but from September 2021 she is driving freight trains.
+She used to operate passenger trains, but from September 2021 she is operating freight trains.

 Q: How did you come up with the name RailCowGirl?